BracketSpace/Notification/readme.txt

 How easy extending the Notification plugin is?
 Let's see:

 * Adding another Merge Tag to existing trigger - 1 line of code
-* Creating custom Trigger - one intuitive class definition and registration with a single function call
+* Creating custom Trigger - one intuitive class definition and registration with a single method call
 * Defining Global Merge Tag - 1 line of code
 * Creating new Extension - we have a [Boilerplate](https://github.com/BracketSpace/Notification-Extension-Boilerplate/) ready for you to start hacking